 On 20 December 2018, the European Commission sent a Statement of Objections to Deutsche Bank regarding a potential breach of EU antitrust rules in relation to secondary market trading of SSA bonds denominated in U.S. dollars.
 The sending of a Statement of Objections is a step in the European Commission's investigation and does not prejudge the outcome of the investigation.
-Deutsche Bank has proactively cooperated with the European Commission in this matter and as a result has been granted immunity.
-In accordance with the European Commission's guidelines, Deutsche Bank does not expect a financial penalty.
+Deutsche Bank has proactively cooperated with the European Commission's guidelines, Deutsche Bank does not expect a financial penalty.